The Energy Grid

 Some of the leading wave energy companies include Wave Energy Scotland, Ocean Energy Europe, and Wave Energy UK.
 These companies are working to develop wave energy technologies that can be used to power homes and businesses around the world.

-Remote Islands that can be Powered by Wave Energy
+Remote Islands that Wave Energy can power

 Wave Energy Projects Around the World